Dnieper–Donets culture: Economy

 The Dnieper–Donets culture was originally a hunter-gatherer culture.
 The economic evidence from the earliest stages is almost exclusively from hunting and fishing.
 Among the sources of food hunted and foraged by the Dnieper-Donets people were aurochs, elk, red deer, roe, wild boar, fox, wildcat, hare, bear and onager.
 Their diet was primarily high protein, with meat, fish and nuts being consumed.

-From around 5200 BC, the Dnieper-Donets people began keeping cattle, sheep and goats.
+From around 5200 BC, the Dnieper–Donets people began keeping cattle, sheep and goats.
 Other domestic animals kept included pigs, horses and dogs.
-During the following centuries, domestic animals from the Dnieper further and further east towards the Volga-Ural steppes, where they appeared ca. 4700-4600 BC.
+During the following centuries, domestic animals from the Dnieper appeared further and further east towards the Volga-Ural steppes, reaching there around 4700–4600 BC.
 Some scholars suggest that from about 4200 BC, the Dnieper–Donets culture adopted agriculture.
 Domestic plants that have been recovered include millet, wheat and pea.
 At the same time, recent evidence suggests that millet did not arrive in west Eurasia until the Bronze Age.
 Evidence from skeletal remains suggest that plants were consumed.
 At the same time, systematic evidence of producing economy in DDCC is currently lacking.

 The presence of exotic goods in Dnieper-Donets graves indicates exchange relationships with the Caucasus.